MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/microsoft-cloud-identity-for-enterprise-architects.md

 ![PDF file](images/ITPro_Other_PDFicon.png)[PDF](https://go.microsoft.com/fwlink/p/?LinkId=524586)  |![Visio file](images/ITPro_Other_VisioIcon.jpg)[Visio](https://download.microsoft.com/download/2/3/8/238228E6-9017-4F6C-BD3C-5559E6708F82/MSFT_cloud_architecture_identity.vsd)  |![See a page with versions in additional languages](images/e16c992d-b0f8-48ae-bf44-db7a9fcaab9e.png)[More languages](https://www.microsoft.com/download/details.aspx?id=54431)

-You can also see all of the models in the [Microsoft Cloud IT architecture resources](microsoft-cloud-it-architecture-resources.md) and swipe through[Microsoft's Enterprise Cloud Roadmap: Resources for IT Decision Makers](https://aka.ms/cloudarchitecture).
+You can also see all of the models in the [Microsoft Cloud IT architecture resources](microsoft-cloud-it-architecture-resources.md) and swipe through [Microsoft's Enterprise Cloud Roadmap: Resources for IT Decision Makers](https://aka.ms/cloudarchitecture).

 > [!NOTE]
 > This article reflects the January 2016 version of the **Microsoft cloud identity for enterprise architects** poster.
 It does not contain the changes for the April 2016 version of the poster.